Giuseppe Bossi: Early life and education

+The Napoleonic period

+On his return to Milan he fell in with the circle of progressive young artists gathered around the poet Carlo Porta, the Cameretta Portiana.
+He became assistant secretary, and then secretary (1802–1807) of the Brera Academy, whose collection of paintings, the Pinacoteca di Brera he essentially founded.
+He prevented numerous works from being smuggled abroad or dispersed and was responsible for their inclusion in the Pinacoteca.
+Among his most famous acquisitions were Raphael’s Marriage of the Virgin (1504) and the Virgin and Child by Giovanni Bellini.
+In 1802 Bossi traveled to Lyon to take part in the Consulte de Lyon about the future of Italy.
+In France he met such painters as Jacques-Louis David, Anne-Louis Girodet and François Gérard.
+This led to a socio-political slant in his painting, as in the Italian Republic’s Gratitude to Napoleon (1802; Milan, Pinacoteca di Brera).
+He later diluted his youthful academicism with a more poetic and sensual style, as in his mythological frescoes The Night and the Dawn (1805–6; Erba, Como, Villa Amalia), which presage the development of his taste for Romanticism.

-On his return to Milan he fell in with the circle of progressive young artists that formed the Cameretta Portiana.
-He became assistant secretary, and then secretary (1802–1807) of the Brera Academy, whose collection of paintings, the Pinacoteca he essentially founded.
-In 1804, in conjunction with Barnabo Oriani, he drew up revised organizational rules for the three academies of art of Bologna, Venice and Milan, which lent weight to the need for public collections of great examples of the arts, which were being supplied from the dissolved monasteries and secularized churches of Lombardy, under Napoleonic administration.
+In Milan Bossi met such intellectuals as Giuseppe Parini, Pietro Verri and Alessandro Manzoni and people from the art world including Felice Giani, Vincenzo Camuccini and Leopoldo Cicognara.
+In 1804, in conjunction with Barnaba Oriani, he drew up revised organizational rules for the three academies of art of Bologna, Venice and Milan, which lent weight to the need for public collections of great examples of the arts, which were being supplied from the dissolved monasteries and secularized churches of Lombardy, under Napoleonic administration.
 He was rewarded with the Order of the Iron Crown.
 On the occasion of the visit of Napoleon to Milan in 1805, Bossi exhibited at the Pinacoteca a drawing of the Last Judgment of Michelangelo, and paintings representing Aurora and Night, Oedipus and Creon, and the Italian Parnassus.